Taming the noise, one plate at a time

-Home » Tasty Main Courses » Easy Penne Napoli
+Home » Tasty Main Courses » Easy Penne Napoli (Authentic Italian Pasta in 15 Minutes)

 What Is Penne Napoli

-Penne Napoli is a classic Italian tomato sauce and pasta dish that originates from Naples, known for its vibrant tomato-based sauce.
+Penne Napoli is a classic Italian napolitana sauce and pasta dish that originates from Naples, known for its vibrant tomato-based sauce.
 It’s so simple to make and ready in no time – ideal for lazy nights and something quick is needed!

 Penne Napoli Ingredients